-The Group's other income for the year ended 31 December 2018 decreased by approximately 62.0% to approximately HK\$374,000 when compared with approximately HK\$984,000 for the last corresponding year.
-The decrease was mainly attributable to the decrease of interest income from bank deposits.
+The Group's other income for the year ended 31 December 2019 increased by approximately 8.6% to approximately HK\$406,000 when compared with approximately HK\$374,000 for the last corresponding year.
+The increase was mainly attributable to the increase of interest income.

-Other Net (Loss)/Income
+Other Net Loss

-For the year ended 31 December 2017, the Group recorded other net income of approximately HK\$944,000 while for the year ended 31 December 2018, the Group incurred other net loss of approximately HK\$4,285,000.
-The incurrence of other net loss was mainly due to foreign exchange loss arising from the movements in the exchange rate between Hong Kong dollars and Renminbi during the year and the increase in fair value change on contingent consideration payables amounted to approximately HK\$2,991,000 for the acquisition of Joint Top Group in September 2017.
+The Group's other net loss decreased by approximately 38.7% to approximately HK\$2,626,000 for the year ended 31 December 2019 compared to approximately HK\$4,285,000 for the corresponding period last year.
+The decrease of other net loss was mainly due to the decrease in foreign exchange loss arising from the movements in the exchange rate between Hong Kong dollars and Renminbi during the year.